 The financial statements have been prepared on the historical cost basis except for financial instruments classified as fair value through profit or loss which are measured at fair value with changes in fair value recorded in earnings, and share based payment transactions.
-The method used to measure fair values is discussed in note 4(k).
+The method used to measure fair values is discussed in note 4(i) and 4(k).

-Notes to Financial Statements December 31, 2013 and 2012 (in Canadian dollars)
+Notes to Financial Statements December 31, 2014 and 2013 (in Canadian dollars)